vvorld/getid-web-sdk/README.md

 {code: "bad"_request, message: "Bad request"}
 {code: "server_unavailable", message: "Server is unavailable"}
 ```
 - **acceptableDocuments** = (supportedDocuments) => callback executed for sorting/filtering the list of supported countries and document types.
 Callback takes as a parameter an array of objects.
-Every object has two properties: `country` - string with name of country in Alpha-3 code( ISO 3166 international standard) and `documentTypes` - an array of strings with supported documet types for certain country.
+Every object has two properties: `country` - string with name of country in Alpha-3 code( ISO 3166 international standard) and `documentTypes` - an array of strings with supported document types for certain country.
 After the execution the callback should return sorted/filtered list in the same format, you shouldn't add your own countries or document types.

 Examples:
 ```